Beyond CPAP: Uncovering the Roots of Sleep Apnea

 The result?

 Instead of forcing the body to breathe mechanically, what if we restored its natural rhythm?
+Functional medicine focuses on building resilience at the cellular and neurological level so the body remembers how to breathe on its own.

 Close-up of a man practicing nasal breathing by closing one nostril with his fingers, illustrating the Buteyko method for improving oxygen efficiency and nitric oxide production.